Thomas Ewing Sherman: Life

+The elder Sherman wrote a letter to John McCloskey, Archbishop of New York, in 1879 telling him to dissuade his son from such a course of action.
+However, the Cardinal encouraged the boy in his vocation after visiting with him.
+In response, the General condemned McCloskey in a St. Louis, Missouri newspaper in offensive terms and accused him of robbing him of a son.
+When pressed for comment by the newspaper's editor, McCloskey simply replied that General Sherman's letter was marked 'personal and confidential.

+He was ordained as priest in 1889 by a friend of his mother's, Archbishop Patrick Ryan of Philadelphia; and belonged to the Western Province of the Jesuit Order (headquarters in St. Louis).
+He taught for some years in Jesuit colleges, principally at Saint Louis University and in Detroit.

 He presided over General Sherman's funeral mass in 1891 and was in demand as a public lecturer, frequently speaking out against anti-Catholic prejudice in the United States.
 He obtained a commission as an army chaplain during the Spanish–American War of 1898, without consulting his Jesuit superiors.
 Beginning in 1899, he used St. Ignatius College Prep in Chicago as his base for speaking and writing.
 While in his mid-fifties, he began experiencing mental problems and long bouts of clinical depression.
 In 1914, he withdrew from the Jesuit community and lived in various places in Europe and the United States before settling in Santa Barbara, California.
 In poor health, after 1931 he lived with his wealthy niece Eleanor Sherman Fitch in New Orleans, Louisiana, where he died of acute dilation of the heart and arteriosclerosis, at the age of 76.
 He had renewed his Jesuit vows just shortly before his death.